ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 ### BankIdDynamicEndUserIpResolver removed

 BankIdDynamicEndUserIpResolver removed is now removed.
-It was a shorthand for a scenario that should be very uncommon. lease use BankIdRemoteIpAddressEndUserIpResolver instead if you need to override end user ip retreival.
+It was a shorthand for a scenario that should be very uncommon. lease use BankIdRemoteIpAddressEndUserIpResolver instead if you need to override end user ip retrieval.

 ### No manual input of PersonalIdentityNumber

-The use of personalIdentityNumber in the auth flow is no longer supported as BankID recomends to only use either animated QR codes or autostarttoken on the same device.
+The use of personalIdentityNumber in the auth flow is no longer supported as BankID recommends to only using either animated QR codes or autostarttoken on the same device.

 ### Multi tenant

-If you register multiple client certificates (multi tenant scenarios) you now need to use the `.AddClientCertificate...()` methods instead of `.UseClientCertificate...()`. `.UseClientCertificate...()` will remove any previously registered certificates.
+If you register multiple client certificates (multi-tenant scenarios) you now need to use the `.AddClientCertificate...()` methods instead of `.UseClientCertificate...()`. `.UseClientCertificate...()` will remove any previously registered certificates.

 This applies to: